IvanekLab/NeedsAssessment/README.md

 **Description:** In this study, a web-based needs assessment survey was distributed targeting management professionals at food (produce, dairy, poultry, and beef/pork) processing facilities and produce farm operations in the US.
 The objectives of this study were to determine what the food industry needs to be able to control COVID-19 impacts in the work environment and what mitigation strategies are being implemented.

 **Data set:** The data set “NeedsAssessmentData.xlsx” contains all the responses collected from participants to the needs assessment survey.
 It includes two tabs: “Data” with participants’ responses and “Metadata” with descriptions for questions and Likert items.
-For analysis in R, an additional data set named "NeedsAssessmentData.csv" was included containing the same data included in the "Data" tab of the "NeedsAsssesmentData.xlsx" file.
+A .csv copy of the "NeedsAssessmentData.xlsx" was included for analysis in R ("NeedsAsssesmentData.csv").

 **R code:** The file “NeedsAssess.R” contains the code used in R v4.0.3 to perform the statistical analysis described in the “Materials and Method” section of the manuscript.